AutomatedIT/vagrant/LAMP/instructions.md

 end
 ```

-You can find this initial Vagrantfile in the LAMP folder on the USB stick.
+( You can find this initial Vagrantfile in the LAMP folder on the USB stick, if you can't be bothered with the typing!)

 Next, start the base box with the command `vagrant up`.